Tender Buttons (album)

-Tender Buttons is the third and final studio album by British indie electronic band Broadcast.
+Tender Buttons is the third and final studio album by English band Broadcast.
 Following the departure of several bandmembers, the album was recorded largely as the core duo of Trish Keenan and James Cargill, and as such is considered to have a rawer and more stripped back sound than previous Broadcast releases.
 It was released on 19 September 2005 by Warp.
 Upon its release, Tender Buttons received acclaim from critics but failed to place in international charts.
 "America's Boy", the lead and only single from the album, peaked at No. 139 in the UK Singles Chart.

 Music

-The styles present on Tender Buttons have been categorized as electronic, electropop and dream pop.
-The staff of GQ India explains that the album incorporates "the forgotten sounds of obscure 1960s pop, 1970s kids TV and car-boot sale synthesisers."
+Tender Buttons has been categorized as an electronic, electropop and dream pop album.
+The staff of GQ India noted that the album incorporates "the forgotten sounds of obscure 1960s pop, 1970s kids TV and car-boot sale synthesisers."